Vegan Nutrition for Teens

 You should get some omega-3s in your daily diet.
 A tablespoon of canola oil or a teaspoon of flaxseed oil on some bread is a good way, and walnuts are also a good source.

 Other than that, it is important to eat yellow and green vegetables daily for vitamin A, iron, and calcium, and to eat legumes for protein, zinc, and folate.
-If you have questions, you can contact Jack Norris, RD.

 More information on all these topics can be found starting on the daily recommendations page.